dduan/duan.ca/articles/2022/11/20/the-social-graph.md

 These days, those I follow aren't posting much.
 They are posting on other websites.
 The connection I so depend on are broken.
 It saddens me.
 Therefore, I'm forced to move to maintain the connections.

 I have many thoughts.
 A tweet storm?
 Well, if the cool people are there to read it, sure.
-Knowing myself, I'll probably cross-post it to the many places my people are.
-That's hustle that I don't have the patience for.
+Knowing myself, I'll probably cross-post it to the many places where my people are.
+That's a hustle that I don't have the patience for.
 That saddens me, too.

 So, here we are, the good old blog post.
 Cross-posting a link is doable.